asyraffff/Open-Source-Ruby-and-Rails-Apps/README.md

 - [notesclub](https://github.com/notesclub/notesclub) - Notes Club 🔥 🚀
 - [fiber-note](https://github.com/namiwang/fiber-note) - A networked note-taking app, open and self-hosted, inspired by roam-research, obsidian and others. 🔥 ✅ 🚀

+# Productivity
+  - [StarDuck](https://github.com/JerChuang/StartDuck) - StartDuck is a productivity app that generates activities based on user's choice of category and input hours. 🔥 ✅ 🚀
+  - [FinalCapstone](https://github.com/Dandush03/FinalCapstone.BackEnd) - This project is designed so you can keep your daily task like; working, sleeping, etc. and see a resume of your day. 🔥 ✅

 # Payment/Billing/Invoice
 - [open-source-billing](https://github.com/vteams/open-source-billing) - Open Source Billing a super simple way to create and send invoices and receive payments online. 🔥 ✅ 🚀
 - [invoice_printer](https://github.com/strzibny/invoice_printer) - Super simple PDF invoicing 🔥 ✅ 🚀